 You can configure Amazon Pinpoint to retrieve recommendation data from an Amazon Personalize solution that's been deployed as an Amazon Personalize campaign.
-You can use this data to send personalized recommendations to message recipients based on each recipient's attributes and behavior.
-To learn more, see Machine learning models in the Amazon Pinpoint User Guide.
+You can use this data to send

 Before you can retrieve recommendation data from an Amazon Personalize campaign, you have to create an AWS Identity and Access Management (IAM) role that allows Amazon Pinpoint to retrieve the data from the campaign.
-Amazon Pinpoint can create this role for you automatically when you
+Amazon Pinpoint can create this role for you automatically when you use the console to set up a recommender model in Amazon Pinpoint.
+Or, you can create this role manually.